 “WHAT THE HELL DO YOU THINK YOU’RE DOING?!?”

 The bug type landed at my feet and bowed its head.
 I recalled it back into its Poké Ball.
 “Damn Butterfree,” I muttered under my breath.

 I turned to leave, but the door was blocked by the nurse, who looked rather indignant.
 “Is that how you handle all of your Pokémon?” she said acrimoniously.

-Still steaming about Locustod, I walked out the back door, which led to a small grass field used for Pokémon battles.
+Still steaming about Locustod, I retrieved my backpack from the bunk room and walked out the back door, which led to a small grass field used for Pokémon battles.
 Criss stood at one end with her Flareon by her side.
 In front of her an Ekans slowly slithered towards its opponent, a Zubat at the far end of the field.
-She must have been putting on quite a show, for a fair amount of people had gathered to watch.
+She must have been putting on quite a show, as a small crowd had gathered to watch.

 Interested to see how Criss handled battling, I sat down on a bench nearby.